 |Car rental (compact car)||€43 per day with insurance|

 One thing to keep in mind: I didn’t go to Mykonos or Santorini on this trip.
 I did go there on a previous trip and thought they were unusually expensive.
-Allow some extra funds if you’re planning to visit these popular islands.
+Allow some extra funds if you’re planning to visit Greece for these popular islands.